 The Panama Canal and its services and operations are the main source of GDP for Panama.
 The services sector contributes almost three quarters to Panama's GDP and employs a similar share of the workforce.
-GDP per capita in Panama is at around 14,000 U.S. dollars, but not all Panamanians benefit equally, and inequality and poverty remain a problem.
+GDP per capita in Panama was at around 15,000 U.S. dollars between 2017 and 2019, but not all Panamanians benefit equally, and inequality and poverty remain a problem.

-Panama is in the process of widening and deepening the Canal to allow for additional thoroughfare, which is expected to double the current Canal's capacity and subsequently increase GDP.
+The Panama Canal underwent a decade-long expansion project, which finished in 2016, to allow for additional thoroughfare, which was expected to double the current Canal's capacity and subsequently increase GDP.
 This investment as well as other public infrastructure projects, such as the completion of a metro in Panama city, have increased government debt but at the same time added economic growth .
-Besides the Canal, bananas are the only other major cash crop.
+Besides the Canal, bananas are the only major cash crop.
 Ties with the United States continue to be strong, as the United States is also Panama's most important import and export trade partner.